 There is very little coverage of disability in The Spectator, Columbia University's student newspaper, which evinces how invisible the disabled community is on campus.
-Of the few disabled students' voices that have been published over the years, I had to go all the way back to 2015 just to find something besides an op-ed written in 2022.
+Of the few disabled students' voices that have been published over the years, one has to go all the way back to 2015 just to find something besides an op-ed written in 2022.
 One of the pieces written in 2015 was a letter to the editor titled, "Don't call me disabled," in which the author uses the term "wheelchair-bound" to describe those other students who "deserve accommodations."

 In 2022, a disabled Columbia student wrote an op-ed in The Spectator, stating that "since I stepped through those iron-wrought gates, the University has made it clear that they don’t believe it is their job to offer that support—for me or other students with disabilities...
 My pleasantly unhelpful [Disability Services] coordinator said I could receive extra help when my condition “flared up,” demonstrating a clear misunderstanding of what I was going through."

 Columbia's Department of Public Safety employs many former senior members of NYPD, including Timothy Malin, Deidre Fuchs, and James McShane, former VP of Public Safety.
 Members of Columbia’s Mobilized African Diaspora have pointed out the hypocrisy in some of the progressive scholarship that comes out of Columbia and the institution's heavy-handed policing of the community and its surroundings.
-“How can you have Mariame Kaba in your faculty and then also have James McShane as your [vice president for] public safety?
+They ask, “How can you have Mariame Kaba in your faculty and then also have James McShane as your [vice president for] public safety?
 These are people who had their careers under Ray Kelly, under peak stop and frisk, during Guiliani, clean up the streets, tough on crime, broken windows—and then you have the Center for Justice that’s talking about restorative justice.”

 In recent years, two Columbia students were stabbed to death just steps away from campus despite Public Safety officers being stationed nearby.